Environmental analysis: Analysis techniques

 Biological surveys typically includes a measurement of the abundance of a certain species within a certain area to confirm information about the ecosystem for specific reasons.
 Analysis like this could be used in efforts to understand species abundance, or to look at how external effects from the environment are affecting an ecosystem.

 Soil tests may involve chemical analysis, but most often soil tests involve removing a section of soil to understand what each layer of soil is composed of for specific reasons.
 Soil samples might be needed when determining whether they can build on a certain site, or just to produce a model of an area, or to determine possible crop production considering nutrient levels.

-Vegetation surveys are quite similar to a biosurvey, it's the process of measuring the abundance of plant species and trees within a specific area to understand more about the ecosystem for specific reasons.
+Vegetation surveys are quite similar to a biosurvey, it'is the process of measuring the abundance of plant species and trees within a specific area to understand more about the ecosystem for specific reasons.
 Sometimes these are done to understand ecological effects from outside factors, or to just determine overall ecosystem health.